Mos6502DIP/telepy/README.md

 ## Syntax

-Here is the documentation of the syntax for Telepy all examples have `client` as the client object and use `from Telepy import tp as tp`
+Here is the documentation of the syntax for telepy all examples with have `client` as the client object and use `from Telepy import tp as tp`

 ### Log

-This is a function built into telepy to make logging easier just use `tp.log('exsample.txt', 'Hello world!')` the log file or directory should be in the same directory as your server script.
+This is a function built in to telepy to make loging easier just to use `tp.log('exsample.txt', 'Hello world!')` the log file or directory should be in the same directory as your server script.

 ### Setup